Bed Sheet Price: What You Need to Know for a Great

 Manufacturing Processes and Certifications

 The location and ethical standards of manufacturing facilities significantly impact pricing.
 Sheets produced in countries with strict labor laws and environmental regulations, ensuring fair wages and sustainable practices, will naturally have higher production costs than those from regions with fewer regulations.
-Furthermore, certifications like GOTS (Global Organic Textile Standard) for organic cotton or Oeko-Tex Standard 100, which guarantees textiles are free from harmful substances, add a layer of trustworthiness and quality assurance that contributes to the overall price.
+Certifications like GOTS (Global Organic Textile Standard) for organic cotton or Oeko-Tex Standard 100, which guarantees textiles are free from harmful substances, add a layer of trustworthiness and quality assurance that contributes to the overall price.

 Design, Dyes, and Finishing